 Choosing metrics and defining matching rules

-Phonetic algorithms such as Soundex or Metaphone.
-These are used to match names.
+Phonetic algorithms, such as Soundex or Metaphone, which are used to match names.

 The Levensthein distance, which calculate the minimum number of edits required to transform one string to another.